JoseMorenoJ/CPPtest/README.md

 We are using the [fill constructor](http://www.cplusplus.com/reference/vector/vector/vector/) to initialize it with 10 elements, each of those, initialized as a vector of int of 8 elements.

-As we didn't specify anything in the vector of size 8, it will fill the vector with the value 0.
+As we didn't specify any value in the vector of size 8, it will initialize each element with 0.

 ### Basics 03
 [unsolved](https://josemorenoj.github.io/CPPtest/statements/unsolved/Basics03.cpp) /